 Dungeon Hack was developed by DreamForge Intertainment and published by Strategic Simulations Inc. (SSI).
 It was originally released in 1993 for DOS and re-released in 1995 for the PC-98.

-Dungeon Hack is a Roguelike dungeon crawler made using the Eye of the Beholder 3 game engine, based in the Forgotten Realms campaign.
-This means that it creates random generated levels with each new gameplay with the option of a “real death” (in which if your character dies, all save files are automatically erased).
+Dungeon Hack is a Roguelike dungeon crawler made using the Eye of the Beholder 3 game engine, based on the Forgotten Realms campaign.

 But let’s look at the cover: